Christina's Husband and Kid Opening Presents

 What they see: You're always stressed.
 You're never fully present.
 You miss events.
 You cancel plans.
 You promise things will calm down "after this launch" or "once I get this client" but it never actually calms down.

 The curse of not having scheduled work hours can affect you and your family in unexpected ways.
-That’s why I’m so passionate about this topic.

 They think you're choosing the business over them.
-You think they should understand this is temporary and you’re doing this FOR them, for their FUTURE.
+You think they should understand this is temporary and you're doing this FOR them, for their future.

 Neither of you is wrong.